knutin/elli/README.md

  * Binaries everywhere for strings.

- * Instrumentation inside the core of the webserver, calling user callbacks.
+ * Instrumentation inside the core of the webserver, triggering user callbacks.
 For example when a request completes, the user callback gets the `request_complete` event which contains timings of all the different parts of handling a request.
 There's also events for